Welcome

 Volunteers help by setting up museum displays, conducting tours, performing research and maintaining grounds and property.
 We also have a number of exciting projects in the works, and we need your help.

-Purchase Event Tickets, Books, DVD's, Prints and More!
+Purchase Event Tickets, Low Country Boil Tickets, Books, DVD's, Prints and More!

 The Autauga County Heritage Association is a group of people who share a common interest in the history of Autauga County, who strive to create historical interest and educate the community about the benefits of preservation and the significance of our own heritage.